RetroDECK/ES-DE/USERGUIDE-DEV.md

 An alternative approach which is recommended is to download the ES-DE specific [Supermodel_config_2023-10-29.zip](https://gitlab.com/es-de/emulationstation-de/-/package_files/99624455/download) configuration package.
 Follow the instructions in the included Readme.txt file, in summary you need to place the `Assets`, `Config` and `NVRAM` directories into `~/ROMs/model3/` and you should be good to go.
 This package provides per-game button mappings and NVRAM files.

 This approach should hopefully work fine if you have installed Supermodel via the AUR as well, and it may work on Windows too although you probably need to customize the Supermodel.ini file a bit.
+However, on Windows the files should go into the emulator installation directory and not into the ~/ROMs/model3/ directory.

+To enable fullscreen mode on Windows, add `FullScreen=1` to Config/Supermodel.ini as this setting does not seem to be included by default.

 The following page provides a lot of additional useful information on how to configure Supermodel (the contents of the custom config package is based on this work):\
 https://forums.launchbox-app.com/files/file/3857-sega-model-3-supermodel-git-everything-pre-configured-inc-controls-for-pc-controller-mouse-light-guns-test-menus-configured-free-play-all-games-in-english-2-player-mouse-support-audio-adjusted-layout-imagesthe-whole-9-yards/?tab=comments